technomancy/lein-licenses/README.md

 ## License

-Copyright © 2012 Phil Hagelberg
+Copyright © 2012-2017 Phil Hagelberg and contributors

 Distributed under the Eclipse Public License, the same as Clojure.